HeroicKatora/oxide-auth/Migration.md

   multiple independent extensions at the same time, this is no longer required for other frontends.

+[WIP]
+The following names have changed for consistency:
+* Types of request-response mechanisms are now prefixed with the resource that the requesting party (i.e. the client) tries to access.
+In particular:
+* `CodeRequest`, `CodeFlow`, … to `AuthorizationRequest`, `AuthorizationFlow`
+* `GuardFlow`, … to `ResourceFlow`
+* The `OwnerAuthorizer` has been named to `OwnerSolicitor` to emphasize its role in conjunction with the resource owner and avoid confusing with directly 'authorization' related types.

 This migration notice denotes WIP or planned changes on the git version and will be merged into a single log when a release is made.
 WIP changes are intended to provide advance notice of expected interface changes and may appear only in